 Last night’s finale of “The Bachelorette” was epic—all in all, I watched five hours of Ashley Hebert and her dudes between the “Men Tell All” special (which I forgot to watch Sunday night), the finale proper, and the “After the Final Rose” wrap-up.
 And I’m happy to report that these concluding hours were … surprisingly satisfying after a season filled with eye-roll inspiration!

-After the jump, the good, the bad, and the WTF of last night’s episode.
-Spoilers ahead!
+So who did Ashley walk away from Fiji with?
+After the jump, the good, bad, and WTF moments from last night.
+And big duh—SPOILER ALERT.
 Keep reading »

 Bethany Hamilton is one of my heroes.
 In 2003, she was out for a morning surf in Hawaii when she was attacked by a shark.
 She lost her arm and 60 percent of her blood—another inch or two and the bite would’ve been fatal.
 But Bethany didn’t let this traumatic event get her down or even end her surfing career.
 She got back in the water and relearned how to surf with a single arm.
 She even returned to the competitive surfing circuit, which is so, so badass.
 So I’m pretty interested to see “Soul Surfer,” the movie based on Hamilton’s memoir, which comes out on DVD today.
 It stars AnnaSophia Robb as Bethany, and also marks Carrie Underwood‘s first attempt at acting.
 Inspiring stuff, even if the reviews say it gets a touch cheesy.